 It wasn’t until the end of the ‘80s, with the so called “clean train movement,” that police were able to combat the painting, as graffiti moved to other cities, stationary buildings, and freight trains.
 The city of New York started to give their trains chemical baths that made the paint fade, and as usual the great and not-so-great works of art got lost.

 The painting above was done in 1980 by Lee Quiñones.
 It was an answer to this new policy, and probably one of the last subway cars to be painted.
-Whether Diego Rivera’s Man at the Crossroads, murals of downtown Lima being painted over, or the 5Pointz mural space in New York, though you misunderstand our art, and freedom to do it where we want, as quickly as you cover it up we’ll paint it, and the message it carries, again somewhere else.
+Whether Diego Rivera’s Man at the Crossroads, murals of downtown Lima being painted over, or the 5Pointz mural space in New York, though the art is misunderstood, as quickly as it’s covered it gets painted, with the message it carries, again somewhere else.

 Sandra Fabara is still around though and still makes good art, from big murals to paintings on canvas.
 She doesn’t do it as much at night, hidden in train yards, or running drunk from the police.
 But she still paints all the time, adding color to meaningless white walls.